nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 permalink: /atomic-habits
 ---

+# Atomic Habits by James Clear

-# Chapter 1: The Surprising Power of Atomic Habits
+## 1. The Surprising Power of Atomic Habits

 * Small improvements aren't notable or noticeable but are far more meaningful in the long run.
     * A *1% improvement everyday* results in $$1.01^{365} = 37.78$$ change.